-Connect4Climate is the flagship global partnership program of the Communication for Climate Change Multi Donor Trust Fund (MDTF) at the World Bank Group working to communicate climate change.
-It is supported by the Italian Ministry of Environment, Land and Sea, the German Federal Ministry for Economic Cooperation and Development and the World Bank Group, along with more than 400 partners from civil society, media networks, international organizations, academic institutions, youth groups and the private sector.
+Connect4Climate is the flagship global partnership program of the Communication for Climate Change Multi-Donor Trust Fund (MDTF) at the World Bank Group working to communicate climate change.
+It is supported by the Italian Ministry of Environment, Land and Sea, the German Federal Ministry for Economic Cooperation and Development and the World Bank Group, along with over 500 partners from civil society, media networks, international organizations, academic institutions, youth groups and the private sector.
 View the Connect4Climate Overview Report (March 2013 - July 2016) and download the Connect4Climate Overview Presentation.

 It was with these principles in mind that the Ministry of Environment and Territory of the Government of Italy established the Communication for Climate Change Multi-Donor Trust Fund (CCC MDTF) at the World Bank in January 2009.
 In 2014, the CCC MDTF was honored to announce the addition of a new donor to the Trust Fund program; The Federal Ministry for Economic Cooperation and Development (BMZ) of Germany.

-The main objectives of Communication for Climate Change Multi Donor Trust Fund (MDTF) are to:
+The primary objectives of Communication for Climate Change Multi-Donor Trust Fund (MDTF) are to:

 - Build coalitions for further advocacy efforts.
 MDTF activities focus primarily on three key groups of stakeholders: policy-makers, the private sector, and grassroots organizations.